-Unless the context requires otherwise, references in this proxy statement to the 'Company," "we," "us," "us," "us," "us," "us," "180 Life", "180LS" and "180 Life Sciences Corp." refer specifically to 180 Life Sciences Corp. and its consolidated subsidiaries.
+Unless the context requires otherwise, references in this proxy statement to the 'Company," "we," "us," "our," "180 Life", "180LS" and "180 Life Sciences Corp." refer specifically to 180 Life Sciences Corp. and its consolidated subsidiaries.
 References to "KBL" refer to the Company prior to the November 6, 2020 Business Combination.